-- Press Windows Key+X keys -> choose Device Manager.
+- Press Windows Key+X keys, and choose Device Manager.

 - Inside the Device Manager window, click on the System Devices.

 - Right-click on Intel Management Engine Interface, and select Properties.

-- Select the Driver tab -> click Uninstall Device.
+- Select the Driver tab, and choose Uninstall Device.

 - Restart your PC.

-- Visit this link to download the latest version of IMEI driver.
+- Download the latest version of IMEI driver.

 - Follow the on-screen instructions to complete the setup.

 Predictably, if the laptop shuts down instead of sleep, you might be facing a case of outdated drivers.

 Here’s a quick solution to bring those drivers up to date without all the manual work.
 This spares you from a lot of time spent searching and checking which version you should download and install.